 Another challenge posed was a theological one.
 Apart from the destruction of the relation of man with nature, western modern man has also a distorted way of perceiving God.
 Our present ecological crisis will get worse if we do not reject the axiom that nature has no reason for existence other than that to serve man.
 Therefore the perspective challenge consists of understanding that if we are to love one another, we are also to love and take care of what God created, since taking care of nature – our common home – is taking care of others.
-A question was also posed as to why protect indinenous people and the Amazon in particular.
-Given that the Amazon supports global common life including the quality of air we all breath and the amount of fresh water on our planet, then it is up to all of us to protect and support this region.
+A question was also posed as to why to protect indigenous people and the Amazon in particular.
+Given that Amazon supports global common life including the quality of the air we all breathe and the amount of fresh water on our planet, then it is up to all of us to protect and support this region.

-The indigenous people’s culture respects the Amazon and nature in general, and given that modern man has a capitalist mindset where nature is an object of manipulation and is used to accumulate material wealth, mediation between the two cultures becomes important for understanding the need of returning to the right mindset and have humanity as part of and not the centre of creation.
+The indigenous people’s culture respects the Amazon and nature in general, and given that modern man has a capitalist mindset where nature is an object of manipulation and is used to accumulate material wealth, mediation between the two cultures becomes important for understanding the need of returning to the right mindset and have humanity as part of and not the center of creation.
 This is the change in paradigm that modern man has to go through to be able to solve global issues.
-Unlike globalised, international companies that promote the ‘colonialist way of creating economies’ (‘thinking globally and acting locally’), integral ecology challenges us to start ‘thinking locally and acting globally’.
-In this new paradigm, local communities such as indigenous tribes in the Amazon whose lifestyle embraces the care of nature, can be respected and we can also learn from them to apply their knowledge and wisdom in order to address and act upon global issues.
+Unlike globalized, international companies that promote the ‘colonialist way of creating economies’ (‘thinking globally and acting locally’), integral ecology challenges us to start ‘thinking locally and acting globally’.
+In this new paradigm, local communities such as indigenous tribes in the Amazon whose lifestyle embraces the care of nature can be respected and we can also learn from them to apply their knowledge and wisdom in order to address and act upon global issues.

 Just like God created and is the father of everything, thus making us humans brothers and sisters with every other human and creature on earth, ‘Madre terra’ is the mother figure, just like Mary the mother of Jesus.
-She is a mother of all, and a representation of the importance of the feminine for nurturing and upholding humanity, an idea that has been in the past shunned out in the post modern and modern society.
+She is a mother of all, and a representation of the importance of the feminine for nurturing and upholding humanity, an idea that has been in the past shunned out in the postmodern and modern society.

 Sarah Faith Azzopardi

-Photo: ‘Croce e via al tramonto’, by Giuseppe Siniscalchi (2014), exposed in the Pinacoteca Museo Sant’Egidio, Convento di San Pasquale of the Friars Minor of Taranto.
-The ‘fronteversismo’ is an artistic, philosophical and cultural movement initiated by this lawyer and painter from the puglia region; it underlines the necessity to go beyond appearances and delve deeper in every field, in order to regain an integration with oneself, others and creation.
+Photo: ‘Croce e via al Tramonto’, by Giuseppe Siniscalchi (2014), exposed in the Pinacoteca Museo Sant’Egidio, Convento di San Pasquale of the Friars Minor of Taranto.
+The ‘Fronteversismo’ is an artistic, philosophical and cultural movement initiated by this lawyer and painter from the Puglia region; it underlines the necessity to go beyond appearances and delve deeper in every field, in order to regain an integration with oneself, others and creation.